RichardLitt/awesome-fantasy/README.md

  * [The Broken Eye](https://www.goodreads.com/book/show/12652457-the-broken-eye) (2014) [4.47]
  * [The Blood Mirror](https://www.goodreads.com/book/show/29467232-the-blood-mirror) (2016) [4.32]

-> Guile is the Prism, the most powerful man in the world.
+> "Guile is the Prism, the most powerful man in the world.
 He is high priest and emperor, a man whose power, wit, and charm are all that preserves a tenuous peace.
 Yet Prisms never last, and Guile knows exactly how long he has left to live.
 >
-> When Guile discovers he has a son, born in a far kingdom after the war that put him in power, he must decide how much he's willing to pay to protect a secret that could tear his world apart.
+> When Guile discovers he has a son, born in a far kingdom after the war that put him in power, he must decide how much he's willing to pay to protect a secret that could tear his world apart."

 #### [The Lord of the Rings](https://en.wikipedia.org/wiki/The_Lord_of_the_Rings) *by [J.R.R.
 Tolkien](https://en.wikipedia.org/wiki/J._R._R._Tolkien)* [4.4] :star2: :fire: